sani2608/sani2608/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 I’m currently working on ...
-Angular and Ionic
+SAP UI5/ FIORI
 - 🌱 I’m currently learning ...
 Angular, Ionic, Sqlite, Typescript
 - 👯 I’m looking to collaborate on ...
-Angular projects.
+Angular, SAPUI5 projects